witnet/witnet-solidity-bridge/README.md

 ## Known limitations:

 - `BlockRelay` is centralized at the moment (only the deployer of the contract is able to push blocks).
 In the future incentives will be established to decentralize block header reporting.
+- `NewBlockRelay` the blocks can be proposed just for the previous epoch, meaning that if during at epoch there are no votes, the empty block will be post as final.

 ## Usage